-The first example from Input validation correctly handles any invalid numeric input (ex: -5, 15).
-If the user enters a non-numeric input (ex: hamster), nextInt crashes with an InputMismatchException.
+The first example from Input validation correctly handles any invalid integer input (ex: -5, 15).
+If the user enters input that is not an integer (ex: hamster), nextInt crashes with an InputMismatchException.

-Handling (invalid) non-numeric input requires accepting the input as a String.
+Handling (invalid) input other than integers requires accepting the input as a String.

 Option 1 isInt method